rcls/gpsfreak/README.md

 Known Issues
 ============

-Currently, for some frequency plans, the frequency-lock loss detection is not configured correctly.
-If the LED status red, and `freak clock status` shows that LOPL\_DPLL is good but LOFL\_PLL is bad, then run `freak clock set LOFL_DPLL_MASK=1`; `freak clock status` to mask the problematic flag.

 If frequency planning fails, then `freak` tends to die with an unfriendly assertion failure rather than a useful error message.
 Ditto various other error conditions.
 Problems with the communication to the GPS unit likely result in